uwrit/leaf/docs/admin/dataset/README.md

   , '<my_user_name'
 ```

-4) Now just test it!
+### Test
+Finally, let's test to see if the dataset works.
+In the Leaf client app, run a query for a cohort which you know to have platelet lab values.
+In the `Patient List`, select the new dataset.

 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/dataset_add.gif"/></p>

 If you're able to navigate to the `Patient List` and add the new dataset, congratulations!
+Leaf automatically determines that this is a numeric dataset because the `valueQuantity` field is populated, and computes statistics for each patient.

-If you run into errors, be sure to check the Leaf logs.
+>If you run into errors, be sure to check the Leaf logs.

 ## Dataset Templates Reference
 As mentioned in the [Introduction](#introduction), datasets are denormalized, tabular representations of [FHIR resources](https://www.hl7.org/fhir/resourcelist.html).